conan-io/docs/integrations/clion.rst

 |clion_use_libcurl|

-If you click on the 👁️ (inspect) icon, you'll see all the libraries added to the project (assuming you added more than one).
+If you click on the "eye" (inspect) icon, you'll see all the libraries added to the project (assuming you added more than one).
 This view includes basic target information for CMake and the necessary code snippets to integrate them into CMake.